Easy Steel Cut Oats

 Directions

 • 1Melt 1 tablespoon of butter in the bottom of a medium saucepan over medium heat.
-Add the oats and stir them around in the butter for a minute or two, or until they begin to smell nutty.
-Continue to next step.
+Add the oats and stir them in the butter for a minute or two or until they smell nutty.

 Adam and Joanne's Tips